Last updated: August 30, 2023

-The data controller for this website (italianobello.it and pages.italianobello.it) and for the digital products sold by Italiano Bello (courses.italianobello.it and others) is Irene Regini (me!).
-I live in Via Giovanni Battista Niccolini 53, 56017 San Giuliano Terme (Pisa), Italy (VAT number: BE 0741.770.183, Italian tax code: RGNRNI93R53F205Q).
+The data controller for this website (italianobello.it and pages.italianobello.it) and for the digital products sold by Italiano Bello (courses.italianobello.it and others) is me, Irene Regini.
+I live in Via Rudolf Jacobs 7, 43123 Parma (PR), Italy (VAT number, Italian p.
+IVA: 02391470503, Italian tax code: RGNRNI93R53F205Q).

 For the matter of personal data protection, I comply with the UE 679/2016 General Data Protection Regulation (GDPR), according to art.
 3 of that same regulation.

-For any doubt or clarification concerning this document (and for any other issue you should have), you can contact me by writing an email at the address firstname.lastname@example.org.
+For any doubt or clarification concerning this document (and for any other issue you should have), please contact me at firstname.lastname@example.org.

-When you visit my website, subscribe to my mailing list or purchase one of my digital products (courses, audiobooks, membership subscriptions, coaching, other services), I need to collect and process some of your personal data.
+Whenever you visit my website, subscribe to my mailing list or purchase one of my digital courses, I need to collect and process some of your personal data.
 This document explains how and when these data are collected and processed, and what are your rights concerning these data.

 When you visit my website or pages (italianobello.it and pages.italianobello.it), I collect some basic analytic data, like your IP address, your browser and operating system, some basic configuration and date and time of your visit.
 These data are collected automatically, by the web server and by mean of web beacons and tracking cookies.